ReadScape/.github/profile/README.md

 -->
 **Overview**

 ReadScape is a reading platform that not only highly promote the interest in reading, but also encourages the creativity of all passionate writers across Indonesia.
-(tolong dibenarkan overviewnya)
+With ReadScape, you can read and share as many fictions as you can and create your own social network.

-## Features
+## Main Features

 - `Login`
 - `Homepage`
+- `Social Feed`
-- `Feed`
+- `Reading Fictions`
-- `Lanjutkan please`
+- `Upload Story`

 ## Team Contributions